samarthdd/cs-k8s-api/Integration/Filedrop_AWS.md

-## Deploying GW Cloud SDK with compliant kubernetes and filedrop integrated
+## Deploying Workload cluster (GW Cloud SDK with compliant kubernetes and filedrop integrated)

 - Navigate to AWS > AMIs
 - Search for the AMI with specific ID (make sure you are in the correct region)